LiciaHe/Color-Hoarding-with-Licia-He/README.md

 Maybe more features in the future.

 ### System Options
 1. Display the primary color extracted.
-It's sorted by hue by default.
-Additionally, sort by value or saturation.
+It's sorted by **hue** by default.
+Alternatively, you can sort by **value** or **saturation**.
-2.
+2. You can group colors into different columns by **Brand** and **Type** dropdown.
+3. Hover over the color to display the supply information (only available on non-mobile devices).
-3. Click on any color to display the scan.
+4. Click on any color to display the scan.
+5. Double click to add a color into your selection.

 ## Data Collection